jxtngx/NeMo-lab/README.md

 - System prompt design
 - Experiment management with [Weights & Biases](https://wandb.ai/site)

+# Models

+We will use NVIDIA and Meta models including, but not limited to:

+- NVIDIA Cosmos tokenizers
+- NVIDIA Llama variants, Megatron distillations, and Minitron language models
+- NVIDIA embedding, reranking, and retrieval models
+- NeMo compatible Meta Llama variants

 # System Requirements

 - a CUDA compatible OS and device (GPU) with at least 16GB of VRAM (e.g. a T4 (Colab), or RTX 3090).